lindleyw/autonav/readme.txt

 == Description ==

+Auto Graphics Site Navigation with Gallery

+I wrote this plugin to make it easy for me to write graphical page-based Wordpress sites.
+I wanted to address these issues:

+  * I wanted to create websites with many nested pages, and permit the user to navigate among them by clicking on pictures within the pages, rather than having to use the Page List.
+I wanted to list child pages in tables, and have the size of the tables, and the number of rows, automatically computed to fit my layout, based on the thumbnail sizes.

+  * I wanted the thumbnail pictures, and the galleries of pictures I added in each page, to have be automatically resized either through a single default setting in the Wordpress administration page, or by specifying a size in a page I was editing.
+I further wanted those thumbnails to be automatically generated, or regenerated, so there would never be a missing image.

+  * I wanted to put all the images for a specific page, in a single directory under the wp-content/uploads directory.
+This makes it easy to add or remove images from FTP or from a command line.
+It also makes it possible to move an image from one page to another -- which is maddeningly difficult if not impossible using Wordpress's built-in Attachment system.

+This plugin does all that, with two modes.

+In navigation mode: Creates a list or table of the current page's child pages.
+Tables are composed of linked thumbnail pictures based a custom field in each child page, or the child page's attached picture.
+Example:

+   [autonav display="images" pics_only="1"]

+displays a table of the current page's child pages.
+Only child pages that have associated pictures will be displayed.
+The table will have 3 or 4 columns depending on the default size of the thumbnails and depending on the column settings in the Wordpress administration screen.

+In gallery mode: Creates one or more tables of linked thumbnail pictures based on the current page's attachments, or on specified directories of picture files under the uploads directory.
+Example:

+    [autonav display="/project2" include="32,37,56"]

+Displays a table, with a gallery of three pictures from the wp-content/uploads/project2 directory, in the specified order.

 Uses parameters from the Gallery Shortcode (introduced in Wordpress 2.5):

      display="x"     Chooses a display mode based on "x" as follows: